Kosmic Field Theories: Towards Holographic Duals for Unitary String Cosmologies: Introduction

 \subsection{Obstacles to de Sitter holography}

 The dS/CFT proposal is aesthetically appealing: it mirrors the AdS dictionary while respecting the fact that de Sitter has spacelike conformal boundaries.
 However, significant obstacles have prevented the establishment of a concrete duality to Einstein gravity de Sitter backgrounds.
+In what follows, we restrict attention to holographic cosmology models formulated at future infinity $\mathcal{I}^+$, and we do not review approaches based on timelike or static–patch boundaries.

-The first obstacle is the absence of reflection positivity.
+The first obstacle to a formulation of de Sitter holography at $\mathcal{I}^+$ is the absence of reflection positivity.
 Any candidate Euclidean boundary theory dual to a de Sitter bulk cannot satisfy all the Osterwalder–Schrader axioms: the would–be correlators derived from the bulk wavefunction fail to obey reflection positivity.
 This failure means that the boundary theory, if it exists, cannot be a conventional unitary Euclidean QFT.
 Unlike AdS/CFT, where unitarity and positivity on the boundary guarantee bulk consistency, in dS/CFT we are forced to relinquish these properties of the boundary theory at the outset.
 Instead, we need to identify some novel property of the boundary dS/CFT field theory, which implies bulk unitarity.

 The second obstacle is more conceptual.
 In AdS/CFT the radial direction corresponds to the energy scale of the CFT, and the Hamiltonian of the CFT generates time translations in the bulk.
 In de Sitter space, the situation is more subtle: the natural slicing relevant for cosmology is spatially flat FLRW coordinates, and the bulk time evolution is not generated by a boundary Hamiltonian in the same way.
 This complicates the interpretation of the bulk–boundary dictionary.